Sefefed/Renewly/README.md

 - Context-driven auth state (React context + localStorage sync)
 - Modular dashboard with reusable cards (KPIs, comparisons, recommendations, quick actions)
 - Interactive spending visualizations (line + doughnut charts) with time-range filters
+- Predictive alerts that can be handed off directly to the AI assistant for deeper guidance
 - Enhanced insights API aggregating subscriptions, bills, and budgets
+- Refreshed notification center with light styling and contextual actions
 - Structured backend with JWT, MongoDB, and modular controllers
 - Ready-to-extend services/hooks for APIs, automation, and analytics